koral--/blog/source/2016-06-07-automatic-ios-wildcard-development-code-signing-files.html.markdown

 [iOS Code Signing - a new method](/2016/06/06/ios-code-signing-a-new-method.html) blog post) which should eliminate a frequent iOS code signing issue.

+TL;DR

+Till this point you had to use a workaround in some cases if you set your Xcode project settings to use Distribution code signing and used e.g. CocoaPods iOS Framework dependencies in your project.
+Now you don't have to do anything special other than uploading your Distribution profile 🎉

+Read on for more details about the issue and our solution for it!

 ## What's the issue?